Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Inside one of the many Carlsbad boutiques

-You never know what you’ll find when meandering the streets of Carlsbad Village and hopping inside the unique boutiques.
-State Street is lined with retail shops, as well as the Village Faire Center a few blocks down the street.
+You never know what you’ll find while wandering the streets of Carlsbad Village and hopping inside the unique boutiques.
+State Street is lined with retail shops, as well as the Village Faire Center.

-👉 Pro Tip: Take the Pacific Surfliner Amtrak to nearby coastal towns for shopping and entertainment.
+👉 Pro Tip: Take the Pacific Surfliner Amtrak to nearby coastal towns for even more shopping and entertainment!

 Shop the Forum